Updated: 2 days ago

 Not only were Lithuania's neighbours becoming aggressive; because the Russian Empire had taken over their part of the world, there were many other chaotic changes to deal with.
 But I digress!
 How did they meet?
 Who were their parents?

-Zissel's brother, Jakob, went to America with his son (Louis) to avoid Louis being drafted into the Russian Army.
+Zisel's brother, Yankel (Jacob), went to America with his son (Louis) to avoid Louis being drafted into the Russian Army.
 Louis escaped on a dead man's passport (that entered my mind as a great name for a novel).
-Jakob returned to his wife in Lithuania (she was taking care of their own children without him, being the baker for their little shtetl, Klikl).
-Just hearing their story, I can see a desperation for a better life in Jakob and Louis, and a resolute character in Jakob's wife Riva.
-But, wait, what about Zissel and Hannah?
+Yankel returned to his wife in Lithuania (she was taking care of their other children, by being the baker for their little shtetl, Klikl).
+Just hearing their story, I can see a desperation for a better life in Yankel and Louis, and a resolute character in Yankel's wife Riva.
+But, wait, what about Zisel and Hannah?

 This was a time of great hardship, especially for people who were not Russian Orthodox.
 That included Jews, but it also included Catholics and Moslems too.
-When Hannah and Zissel started having their babies, they were living under Russian rule The Russians enacted what became known as the May Laws.
+When Hannah and Zisel started having their babies, they were living under Russian rule.
+The Russians enacted what became known as the May Laws.
 This meant that the anti-Semitism that was already running rampant was basically state-sanctioned.